puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 ### Cases

-Cases may be any of the following:
+Cases may be any any fragment of Puppet code that resolves to a normal value or type, including the following:

 * A literal value (remember to quote strings)
 * A variable